 Airfare included: We will pay, in the form of credit to your account, up to $1,500 per person for airfare.
 All you have to do is show us your booked itinerary and receipt and we reduce your tuition by that amount, up to $1,500.

 Comprehensive Travel Insurance Included.
 We will pay the actual cost of your comprehensive travel insurance, which includes trip cancellation, travel medical, and emergency medical evacuation.
 The amount of coverage we will pay for is equal to the amount of tuition with Muench Workshops.
-You just show us your receipt for the coverage and we’ll credit your account by the actual amount of the insurance coverage.
+You just show us your receipt for the coverage and we’ll credit your account by the actual amount of the insurance coverage, up to a maximum of $4,000.
 This credit is netted against your final balance only.
 The insurance benefit from Muench Workshops only applies if you purchase your insurance through Ripcord by calling them at +1 (415) 481-0600.
 If you have other insurance or you purchase other insurance, this benefit does not apply and there is no additional compensation.

 While not expected, a standard clause with all such voyages is that if fuel prices increase between now and our voyage more than anticipated, there is the possibility of a fuel surcharge.

 In addition to the above, all of Muench Workshops’ Terms and Conditions apply.